 Joseph started shooting when he was 7 years old in his backyard with his Dad and his friends.
 They would shoot targets off a hand thrower Joseph would stand there with his slingshot and a bucket of rocks trying to hit the clays before they would with the shotguns.

 Eventually this actually happened!
-At first they didn’t believe it, but as it happened more often and they realized Joseph was hitting them his Dad decided it was time to put a shotgun in his hands.
+At first they didn’t believe it, but as it happened more often they realized Joseph was hitting them his Dad decided it was time to put a shotgun in his hands.
 As soon as Joseph broke the first single bird with a shotgun he immediately wanted to shoot DOUBLES!
 This is more than likely where his love for doubles trap began.
 He started shooting ATA registered trap in 1998 when he was 11 years old.
 In 2002 he started taking it quite a bit more serious traveling around the country to major shoots.
-Since then h has won many events including the Ohio State Doubles Championship four times, h has been on the All American Team 6 times and Captain of the All Ohio Team the last 3 years.
+Since then he has won many events including the Ohio State Doubles Championship four times, he has been on the All-American Team six times and Captain of the All Ohio Team the last three years.

 He has shot for Blaser for four years now and just loves the shooting sports and hunting.
 When he is not shooting he is working at Air Control Products as a Salesman for HVAC Equipment, hunting with his friends, or drag racing his diesel pickup.

 At a young age I started his competitive career and has continued to follow his passion.
 Travis has competed on many different levels within the sport.
 He started with the youth shooting programs and then moved on to Lindenwood University in St. Charles, MO as a scholarship shooter.
 He now performs at the professional level in Sporting Clays and is an established Professional Exhibition Shooter.
 Travis Mears found himself at Lindenwood University in 2005 eager to compete at the collegiate level.
 After five years, 12 National Championship rings and an MBA; it was time to move back to Texas.